-Subject to the specific requirements covered in Sections 3.2.5 and 3.2.6, any member of the University of Utah faculty (including tenure-line and career line faculty) is eligible to serve as a supervisory committee member.
-All supervisory committee members must hold an academic or professional doctorate, or the terminal degree in the relevant field, and must have demonstrated competence to do research and scholarly or artistic work in the student's general field.
-Persons not from the University of Utah may also serve as committee members upon approval of the Dean of the Graduate School; please see below for information about securing this approval.
+All University of Utah faculty members including tenure-line, career-line, adjunct, visiting and emeritus are eligible to serve as supervisory committee members.
+The faculty member must hold an academic or professional doctorate, the terminal degree in the relevant field, and/or must have demonstrated competence to do research and scholarly or artistic work in the student's general field.